scttnlsn/dandelion/README.md

 Config
 ------
-Configuration options are specified in a YAML file (the root of your Git repository is searched for a file named `dandelion.yml` by default).
+Configuration options are specified in a YAML file (by default, the root of your Git repository is searched for a file named `dandelion.yml`).
 Example:

     # Required
     scheme: sftp